TrashGirl/devil/README.md

 ## Open Reseller: Upgrade Account DMCA Pro Lifetime

 Let's make money together :)
-Buy from me, sell to another  $10 - $15
+Buy from me and sell to you client  $10 - $15

 Buy 1 = $8